 Photo: Stephen Zacks

-In joining the Board for The Fullerton Center, Naomi seeks to open the historic venue to more outside organizations and individuals interested in hosting a public or private event in the impeccably restored Victorian mansion.
+As the Board of Directors, we seek to open the historic venue to more outside organizations and individuals interested in hosting a public or private event in the impeccably restored Victorian mansion.
 From author reading to music recitals to not for profit annual meetings, The Fullerton Center offers four distinct indoor spaces: the library, the music room, the dining room, and the sun room, and the large lawn for outdoor events for your event.
 We seek to add to the cultural momentum of Newburgh by providing an affordable space and platform for creatives.

 To be considered, submit this questionnaire at https://goo.gl/forms/P3SNhdws5bTOXIVf1